nbfalcon/ptemplate/README.md

 The keybindings can be modified by customizing `ptemplate-snippet-chain-mode-map`.

+### \*.autoyas
+Files ending in .autoyas are expanded headlessly: all snippet-chain variables are made available to them, but they are not added to the snippet chain, instead expanded during the copy-phase without human interaction.
+If you want to interpolate certain files by leveraging yasnippet, but don't want the user to fill in any fields, these types of snippets are useful.

 ### \*.keep
 .keep files are copied like normal files, but without the .keep extension.
 Name files this way if you need to override ptemplate's special file handling for